AM – the next step towards tomorrow’s healthcare

 3D printing is so much more than just printing physical objects for fun.
 In Uppsala, there is research and collaboration between Uppsala University and industry going on which could play a crucial role in tomorrow’s healthcare and increase the chances of saving lives.

 Additive Manufacturing (AM) is already an important solution to many difficult challenges in healthcare.
 In short, AM is about three dimensional (3D) printing – the “printing” of physical objects for use in healthcare as well as entirely different areas.

-“You could think about AM as being the industrial version of consumer 3D printing, where we engage in research with the end goal of being able to take prototypes into industrial-scale manufacturing,” explains Cecilia Persson, Director of the Additive Manufacturing for the Life Sciences competence centre in Uppsala.
+“You could think about AM as being the industrial version of consumer 3D printing, where we engage in research with the end goal of being able to take prototypes into industrial-scale manufacturing,” explains Cecilia Persson, Director of the Competence Centre in Additive Manufacturing for the Life Sciences in Uppsala.

 Additive Manufacturing for the Life Sciences is a recently launched competence centre funded by Vinnova, Uppsala University, other academic partners, and a host of industry partners.
 A total of 22 actors are involved in the substantial mobilisation that the competence centre entails, including companies such as Cytiva, AFRY (formerly ÅF and Pöyry), OssDsign, Graphmatech and AddNorth.
 Region Uppsala is also a co-funder and contributor to the centre via Uppsala University Hospital.

 “The centre’s focus is on additive manufacturing for the life sciences, and it brings together academia, industry and hospitals/public sector activities.
 The collaboration between these actors is important and means that we can accelerate the value generation for healthcare and businesses when we conduct research projects together.
 At the same time, we are training people who can then have roles in industry and healthcare in particular.
 So there is also a very clear skills development and skills provision aspect to this.”